MicrosoftDocs/microsoft-cloud/docs/dev/overview/create-run-secure-applications.md

   - [Microsoft Defender for Identity](/defender-for-identity), which monitors Active Directory to detect compromised identities and other threats.
   - [Microsoft Defender for Cloud Apps](/defender-cloud-apps), which acts as a cloud access security broker between the users in your organization and the cloud resources that they use.
 It helps you better understand which apps you use, both in the Microsoft Cloud and elsewhere, and who is using them.

 Microsoft Sentinel can also import Office 365 audit logs, Azure activity logs, and other security relevant information within the Microsoft Cloud.
-Sentinel can also access security related information from many other sources provided by a diverse set of vendors.
-Once you’ve connected Sentinel to your information sources, you can analyze the data to understand security incidents and respond to them.
+Microsoft Sentinel can also access security related information from many other sources provided by a diverse set of vendors.
+Once you’ve connected Microsoft Sentinel to your information sources, you can analyze the data to understand security incidents and respond to them.

 Security isn’t a simple topic.
 Because of this, Microsoft provides Microsoft Sentinel and other security offerings to address this area.
 All these technologies work together to improve the security of applications running on the Microsoft Cloud.